wcmckee/writersdenhamilton/output/posts/nanowrimo15-day15.rst

 Joey was sent back to his own time he was never the same.
 One side effect from the travel was visions of where they traveled from.

 Albumin had located Joey on the scanner.
 He had successfully returned from the Mars mission.
 The GPS showed him walking out the building towards the building that he was at earlier.
-He could do no harm to himself or others but ItWillMine was concerned about the visions that he might be experiencing.
+He could do no harm to himself or others but ItWillBeMine was concerned about the visions that he might be experiencing.
 As she drove Albumin reviewed the video footage of Joey waking up in this time.
 It showed him waking up, looking quite confused, and sitting up.
 When he sat up the single light bulb in the room turned on.
 The room that he was located in was known as the 'Travel Room'.
 It had been specially build for these missions to attempt to save mankind.